jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 There are two ways to avoid the bug that I see.

 One is two use a simpler implementation of waiting for a PostgreSQL notification, which assumes the connection used for waiting will not be used for anything else.
-This is the approach I took with `libpq-postgresql-notify`.
+This is the approach I took with [`libpq-postgresql-notify`](https://hackage.haskell.org/package/postgresql-libpq-notify).

 `lpsmith`'s original notification design is very clever.
-It is written in a way where it, in theory, it can wait for a notification while freeing the connection up for other operations.
+It is written in a way where it, in theory, can wait for a notification while freeing the connection up for other operations.

 However due to the semantics of `threadWaitRead`, we have to be very careful no calls to `recvfrom` are made without `epoll_wait` returning first.
 It might be possible to do this using the approach `cocreature` developed where a `threadWaitRead` is placed between calls to `sendQuery` and `getResult`.
 However care will have to be taken to do the same with `consumeInput` or anythiing else that can call `recvfrom` on the connection anywhere inside the `libpq` codebase.
-I don't have enough `libpq` mastery to know for sure this approach will succeed but I'm hopeful it.
+I don't have enough `libpq` mastery to know for sure this approach will succeed but I'm hopeful.

+Now, back to releasing `hasql-queue`.